 Japan is the 5th-largest donor to education; education for women and girls increasingly a focus

-Japan is the fifth-largest donor country to education, contributing US$691 million in official development assistance (ODA) flows to this sector in 2015 (the latest year for which full data is available), according to the Organisation for Economic Co-operation and Development (OECD) data.
-In relative terms, Japan ranked 25th out of members of the OECD Development Assistance Committee (DAC) countries in 2015, allocating 4% of its total ODA to education.
+Japan is the fifth-largest donor country to education, contributing US$762 million in official development assistance (ODA) flows to this sector in 2016, according to the Organisation for Economic Co-operation and Development (OECD) data.
+In relative terms, Japan ranked 21st out of members of the OECD Development Assistance Committee (DAC) countries in 2016, allocating 5% of its total ODA to education.
 This is below the OECD average of 8%.

 Some countries report costs of scholarships and other tuition costs of hosting students from developing countries as ODA.
 To get a full picture of a donor’s flows of education assistance, it is important to exclude these costs; some of them are reportable as ODA but do not constitute transnational financial flows.
-If we exclude these costs, Japan ranks fourth among the 29 OECD donor countries in absolute terms, overtaking France due to the large share of bilateral education ODA (65%) that consists of such scholarships and tuition costs.
-24% of Japan’s bilateral education ODA in 2015 were for these costs.
+If we exclude these costs, Japan ranks fourth among the 29 OECD donor countries in absolute terms, overtaking France, which disbursed a large share in bilateral education ODA (59%) that consists of such scholarships and tuition costs.
+Japan, in contrast, only spent 4% of its bilateral education ODA on such in-country costs in 2016.